curlygirltech/FullHouse/README.md

 ### Description

-FullHouse is a mentoring app for beginner coders connect with industry leaders who specialize in your coding language.
-Post a message as a mentor or mentee, best times to chat, and languages you specialize in.
-Members can enter rooms based on their language of choice and contribute to the blog.
+FullHouse is frontend react app that focuses on connecting beginner coders with industry leaders who specialize in their coding language.
+Memebers are able to post a message as a mentor or mentee, languages you specialize in and contact information.(PostMVP) Mentees can enter rooms based on their language of choice and contribute to the blog to help other curious learners.
 <br>

 ### Wireframes